JourdonLynch/World_Happiness/README.md

 # Introduction

 We all have things that make us happy but it’s hard to quantify exactly what makes us happy.
 Nonetheless the world happiness index grants us insight into what specific countries value the most.
-THe purpose of this report is to determine how different facts impact our perceived happiness and draw general conclusions as to what we value most as a people.
+THe purpose of this report is to determine how different metrics impact our perceived happiness and draw general conclusions as to what we value most as a people.

 # Data Validation and cleaning